qzq92/Some_Job_Technical_Assessment/README.md

 #### Question 1.1

-Write code preferably in R or Python to process and organise the raw data (‘Access_data.zip’) to make it suitable for analysis.
-Identify and resolve the data quality issues in the raw data, if any.
-(The created code should allow user to efficiently and easily run it to ingest additional datasets of different period, beyond the given sample.)
+Write code preferably in **R or Python** to process and organise the raw data (*Access_data.zip*) to make it suitable for analysis. **Identify and resolve the data quality issues** in the raw data, if any.
+(The created code should **allow user to efficiently and easily run it to ingest additional datasets of different period, beyond the given sample.**)

 #### Question 1.2

-Using the prepared data from question 1.1, create dashboard(s) for end-users to self-serve to report and make decisions on the following issues on a regular basis.
+Using the prepared data from question 1.1, **create dashboard(s) for end-users to self-serve to report and make decisions** on the following issues on a regular basis.

-a) The company’s target is to have more than 80% of staff working from home at any time.
+a) The company’s target is to have **more than 80% of staff working from home at any time.**

-b) For those staff who are not able to work from home, the company wants to know how many days per week are they coming in and to stagger their work hours and ensure an even proportion are coming in at the three different time slots.
-The proportion should roughly be 1/3 for each slot.
+b) For those staff who are not able to work from home, the company wants to know **how many days per week are they coming in** and to **stagger their work hours and ensure an even proportion are coming in at the three different time slots**.
+The proportion should roughly be **1/3 for each slot**.

 i.
 0700 to 0829